 If your date was born and raised in Atlanta, you can still show them a different side of the city by taking them on a scenic helicopter ride over the city skyline.
 Prestige Helicopters offers several aerial tours to choose from, including a 10-minute nighttime tour of the King & Queen buildings in Buckhead, a 30-minute tour throughout Downtown and Buckhead, and the 70-minute Ultimate Tour of the Chattahoochee River, Lake Lanier, Buckhead, Downtown, Decatur, and Stone Mountain.
 Whether you’re aiming to make an unforgettable impression for your first date or looking for a romantic anniversary celebration, a helicopter ride makes for a great experience for both of you.

-You can’t go wrong with a date at the High Museum of Art, and to make your trip to the High a little easier on the pockets, visit on the second Sunday of the month.
-That’s when tickets are on the house, which means you’ll be able to show your date exhibitions like Rodin in the United States: Confronting the Modern, Stephen Burks: Shelter in Place, and the works of Deana Lawson all for free.
-Just remember that due to COVID-19 health and safety guidelines, you need to act fast and reserve your free, timed tickets online.
-Once you do that, you’re all set for one of the coolest free dates in the city.
+You can’t go wrong with a date at the High Museum of Art.
+To make your trip to the High a little easier on the pockets, visit on the second Sunday of the month when tickets are on the house.
+You’ll be able to show your date exhibitions like Joseph Stella: Visionary Nature, Bruce Onobrakpeya: The Mask and the Cross, and the works of George Voronovsky—all without opening up your wallet.
+The establishment also hosts High Frequency Friday, a happy hour and house party, once a month.
+It has become one of the most attended events of the spring, and regularly sells out weeks in advance—so get your tickets as early as possible and get ready for one of the coolest free dates in the city.

-The dinner-and-a-movie formula is pretty hard to screw up, but if you’re still willing to take our advice, skip the chains and opt for a movie going experience that will transport you and your date back in time: the legendary Starlight Drive-In.
-For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car all for $10—just be sure to bundle up.
-Plus, you’ll be able to look up at a big giant screen like they used to do in old romantic movies.
+The dinner-and-a-movie formula is pretty hard to screw up, but don’t take our word for it.
+Skip the chains and opt for a movie going experience that will transport you and your date back in time: the legendary Starlight Drive-In.
+For what’s arguably the best date-night deal in Atlanta, you can bring your own food and drink and watch a double feature from the sanctuary of your car all for $10.